JohanHauteville/react-table-component/README.md

 In the project directory, you can run:

-vers 1.0.2 : Fix React import
+ver 1.0.2 : Fix React import
-vers 1.0.4 : Fix Table Length
+ver 1.0.4 : Fix Table Length
+ver 1.0.5 : Fix research Bar error when there's no data

 ### `yarn start`